emeralds-horizon/WP3-Service-Task-3.3---Data-Compression-/README.md

 - Pandas

 # Data input/output structures
-Datasets containd two files:
+Datasets comprise two files:
-1. Structure of the transportation network:
+1. Transportation Network Structure:
-   Shape (Origin sensor ID, Destination sensor ID, Cost (optianal)) This file is in CSV format and contains the conneectivity of sensor collcetors in the network.
+   Shape (Origin sensor ID, Destination sensor ID, Cost (optianal)) This CSV-formatted file delineates the connectivity of sensor collectors in the network.
 2. Historical data:
-   Shape (temporal sequence length, number of sensors, features) This file is in NDZ format and contains historical data of each data collector with probability of having missing values.
-Currently only "speed" feature is using for estimation task.
+   Shape (temporal sequence length, number of sensors, features) This NDZ-formatted file captures historical data with probability of missing values, from each data collector.
+At present, only the "speed" feature is utilized for this task.

-The output file is containing the historical data with estimated values for missings.
+The output file contains the historical data supplemented with estimated values for missings.

 # Deployment